-Medical and hospital benefits

-In most cases, providers and facilities file claims for you.
+Medical and hospital benefits In most cases, providers and facilities file claims for you.
 Providers must file on the form CMS-1500, Health Insurance Claim Form.
 Your facility will file on the UB-04 form.
 For claims questions and assistance, call us at 1-800-4HUMANA or 1-800-448-6262.
 When you must file a claim - such as for services you received outside the Plan's service area - submit it on the CMS-1500 or a claim form that includes the information shown below.
-Bills and receipts should be itemized and show:

-- Covered member's name, date of birth, address, phone number and ID number - Name and address of the provider or facility that provided the service or supply - Dates you received the services or supplies - · Diagnosis - Type of each service or supply - The charge for each service or supply - A copy of the explanation of benefits, payments, or denial from any primary payor such as the Medicare Summary Notice (MSN) - · Receipts, if you paid for your services

-Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.

-Submit your claims to: Humana Health Benefit Plan of Louisiana, Inc.

-P.O.
-Box 14602 Attn: Claims Review

-Lexington, Kentucky 40512-4602

-Prescription drugs and other supplies or services

-Submit your claims to: Humana Health Benefit Plan of Louisiana, Inc. at the address listed above or call us at 1-800-4HUMANA or 1-800-448-6262.

-Deadline for filing your claim
+Bills and receipts should be itemized and show: • Covered member's name, date of birth, address, phone number and ID number • Name and address of the provider or facility that provided the service or supply Dates you received the services or supplies • Diagnosis • Type of each service or supply • The charge for each service or supply A copy of the explanation of benefits, payments, or denial from any primary payor - such as the Medicare Summary Notice (MSN) Receipts, if you paid for your services Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.
+Submit your claims to: Humana Health Benefit Plan of Louisiana, Inc. P.O.
+Box 14602 Attn: Claims Review Lexington, Kentucky 40512-4602 Prescription drugs and Submitteness alsing to Human Harlth Daneft Dlan of Landian Las at the address other supplies or services Submit your claims to: Humana Health Benefit Plan of Louisiana, Inc. at the address listed above or call us at 1-800-4HUMANA or 1-800-448-6262. other supplies or services Deadline for filing your claim Deadline for filing your listed above or call us at 1-800-4HUMANA or 1-800-448-6262.
 Send us all of the documents for your claim as soon as possible.
+You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, Deadline for filing your claim Post-service claims listed above or call us at 1-800-4HUMANA or 1-800-448-6262.
+Send us all of the documents for your claim as soon as possible.
 You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.

-Post-service claims procedures

 We will notify you of our decision within 30 days after we receive your post-service claim.
 If matters beyond our control require an extension of time, we may take up to an additional 15 days for review and we will notify you before the expiration of the original 30-day period.
-Our notice will include the circumstances underlying the request for the extension and the date when a decision is expected.
+Our notice will include the circumstances underlying the request for the

-If we need an extension because we have not received necessary information from you, our notice will describe the specific information required and we will allow you up to 60 days from the receipt of the notice to provide the information.

-If you do not agree with our initial decision, you may ask us to review it by following the disputed claims process detailed in Section 8 of this brochure.

-Authorized Representative